 Final thoughts

-Essentially, you’re combining two markets: your familiar UK property & finance market (homeowner/bridging loans) with an overseas property market (which may be less familiar).
-Each has its own rules.
-If you understand both and build in contingency, it can work very well.
+You’re essentially combining two markets.
+Your familiar UK property & finance market (homeowner/bridging loans) with an overseas property market (something which may be less familiar).
+Each of these markets has its own rules.
+If you understand both of these and build in contingency, it can work very well.
 If not, you risk overextending yourself.

 Borrowing secured on your UK property to invest abroad can unlock great opportunities; just make sure your homeowner loan (or bridging loan) is matched to your project’s timeline, the local target currency and risks associated with your project.